alexhagiopol/deep_learning_packages/README.md

 Activate the environment to work inside of it in the current terminal window:

-    source activate carnd-term1
+    source activate deep-learning

-OPTIONAL: You can now train a real neural netowork to test that your installation was successful:
+OPTIONAL: You can now train a real neural network to test that your installation was successful:

-    source activate carnd-term1
+    source activate deep-learning
     python cnn_tf_example.py

 OPTIONAL: Verify that the carnd-term1 environment was created in your environments: